cube-drone/tex_avery/vancouver_2029.md

 ### Endings: ###

 * Good Little Bureaucrat: Follow all of the instructions to get your identity back.
- * You regain your identity, but never learn the full truth of what happened.
+ * You regain your identity, but never learn exactly what happened.
 * Murder Everyone: Kill every single NPC.
  * You were an unresponsive the entire time, playing out an elaborate revenge fantasy.
 * Refugee: Stay Disconnected